Bike

 Personal Style

-The countdown is on for the 2024 Red Bull Rampage, which is set for Thursday, October 10 for the women, and Saturday, October 12 for the men.
+The stage is set to see these athletes and the bikes in action.
+The 2025 Red Bull Rampage is set for Friday, October 17, for the women, and Sunday, October 19 for the men.

 How to watch Red Bull Rampage

-- Women’s Broadcast: Thursday, October 10 at 9:00pm ET/6:00pm PT simulcast on ESPN+, Red Bull TV, and Red Bull Bike’s YouTube channel.
+- Women’s Broadcast: Friday, October 17th at 12:30pm ET/9:30am PT live on Red Bull TV, Red Bull Bike YouTube channel, and available on the ESPN app.